Parenting hacks: 5 inclusive World Book Day costumes that don’t cost the earth!

 Rocket, the star of Nathan Bryon and Dapo Adeola’s Look Up!, is now a popular choice for World Book Day.

-If you don't want to shell out on a ready-made astronaut suit, try pairing an orange top and puffer jacket with jeans or dungarees of the same colour.
+If you don't want to shell out on a ready-made astronaut suit, try pairing an orange top or orange puffer jacket (borrowed) with jeans or dungarees of the same colour.

 Then, add black gloves, homemade oversized grey glasses, wellie boots or chunky trainers and a backpack (any school rucksack will do).

-Bonus tip: help your child create Rocket’s green telescope from a large cardboard tube and decorate using paints.
+Bonus tip: help your child create Rocket’s green telescope from a large cardboard tube and other junk materials, and decorate using paints.
+Here is an example for more inspiration.

 And finally...

-World Book Day is the perfect occasion to celebrate children’s favourite books and a diverse range of characters from across the globe, but it doesn’t have to be expensive or wasteful to create a memorable costume for your child.
+World Book Day is the perfect occasion to celebrate children’s favourite books and a diverse range of characters from across the globe, and it doesn’t have to be expensive or wasteful to create a memorable WBD costume for your child.

-By repurposing clothes and objects from home, shopping second-hand, borrowing from friends and family or crafting together, you can keep things affordable and sustainable while embracing the true spirit of the day.
+By repurposing clothes and objects from home, shopping second-hand, borrowing from friends/family or crafting together, you can keep things affordable and sustainable while embracing the true spirit of the day.

 Looking for more inspiration?
 Check out the Inclusive Books for Children website, to discover more inclusive books with recognisable characters your child will love.